moforw/albaum/README.md

 # Albaum

 ## What
-Albaum is a digital assistant of sorts.
-Kind of like a todo list, sort of like a wiki; but different.
+Albaum is kind of like a todo list, sort of like a wiki, a bit like Google; but different.

 ## Why
 I had an itch to scratch, the itch of not finding a good place to put my todo lists, diaries, notes, links, passwords and other stuff I want to keep track of.